Sensor-Industries/clickup-cli/README.md

 ### Install

 1. `> npm -i -g clickup-cli`
-2. Copy sample.clickup to ~/.clickup
+2. Copy config.json to ~/.clickup
 3. Edit `~/.clickup` with default and auth token from your clickup account
 4. `> cu-cli help`